IPv4 Address Classes and Classful Addressing

 An IPv4 address is a 32-bit identifier displayed as four decimal octets separated by periods (e.g., 192.168.1.1).
 This structure provides approximately 4.29 billion unique addresses, ranging from 0.0.0.0 to 255.255.255.255.

-Critical Concept: In classful addressing, the value of the first octet determines which class an address belongs to.
+Critical Concept: In classful addressing, the value of the first octet determines the address class.

 Class A: Large Networks